 Focus on the present moment: One of the benefits of an absurdist perspective is that it helps us to let go of the past and the future and focus on the present moment.
-Rather than dwelling on the past or worrying about the future, try to embrace the present and fully find joy in small things.
+Rather than dwelling on the past or worrying about the future, embrace the present and fully find joy in small things.

-Find meaning in your own way: While searching for meaning may be futile, that doesn’t mean we can’t find our sense of purpose or fulfillment.
+Find meaning in your way: While searching for meaning may be futile, that doesn’t mean we can’t find our sense of purpose or fulfillment.
 Experiment with different activities, hobbies, and pursuits until you find something that brings you joy and a sense of purpose.